Haluk Bayraktar: Life

 After completing his education in the United States, Bayraktar returned to Turkey and joined Baykar, a company primarily involved in the automotive supplier industry at the time.
 At Baykar, he took on the role of engineering manager, where he contributed significantly to the company's pioneering efforts in the defense industry, particularly in the research and development and production of Turkey's first national and original Unmanned Aerial Vehicle (UAV) Systems.
 During his tenure, he managed various aspects of the product lifecycle, including conceptual design, prototyping, testing, production, and training.

+CEO of Baykar

-Haluk Bayraktar serves as the CEO of Baykar, a prominent company in Turkey specializing in autonomous technology.
+Bayraktar serves as the CEO of Baykar, a prominent company in Turkey specializing in autonomous technology.
 He started his tenure at Baykar in 2004, initially working as an engineering manager.
 Bayraktar has been integral to various facets of the company's operations, encompassing engineering, project management, logistics, and business development.

 Beyond his corporate responsibilities, Bayraktar co-founded the Turkey Technology Team (T3) Foundation.
 This initiative is designed to promote technology education among Turkish youth, encouraging entrepreneurship and providing technology education through various competitions and programs.

 He is also a founding member and was the chairman of the board for SAHA Istanbul, the Aerospace and Defense Cooperative, which includes collaboration from over 600 companies and 16 universities.

 During the COVID-19 pandemic, under his leadership, Baykar adapted its resources to design and mass-produce ventilators to assist in the healthcare crisis.